Guidelines for the IUBMB Jubilee Award Lectures

-The IUBMB Jubilee Lectures were established to commemorate the 50th anniversary of the First International Congress of Biochemistry that was held in Cambridge, England in 1949 and at which the initial steps were taken that led to the formation of IUB (IUBMB, since 1991).
+The IUBMB Jubilee Award recognizes a senior investigator who has made transformational findings in the fields of biochemistry and molecular biology.
+It is the most prestigious award offered by the IUBMB and replaces the IUBMB Jubilee Lecture that was established to commemorate the 50th anniversary of the First International Congress of Biochemistry that was held in Cambridge, England in 1949 and at which the initial steps were taken that led to the formation of IUB (IUBMB, since 1991).